plugwise/_obsolete_p1-legacy/README.md

 # How to change the update interval?

 The default update interval is 30 seconds.
 You can change this by editing line 23 in `__init_.py`; change the number at the end of the line.
-Don't go lower than 10.
+Don't go below 10 seconds, as on most smartmeters the update interval is 10 seconds.